helightdev/dogs/docs/advanced/operation_modes.md

 The native operation mode is the most basic operation mode.
 It is used to serialize and deserialize objects to and from dart maps that can be directly serialized to json.
 Most of the dogs library is built around this operation mode.

-### GraphSerializerMode
-The graph operation mode is used to serialize and deserialize objects to and from DogGraphValues.
-DogGraphValues are a wrapped version of vanilla dart values, that provide additional information about the structure of the value and quality of life functions for introspection.
-The graph operation mode is used to create string representations of objects.

 !!! tip "Not only for serialization!"
     The operation modes are not only used to serialize and deserialize objects,